 Like wine, grappa comes in all varieties and qualities, with the flavor based on the grape or fruit used.
 Grappa is available in wine stores and premium liqueur retailers throughout the United States.
 Expect to pay from $10 for a simple bottle to over $100 per bottle for a single fruit variety.
 Although you will often see the decorative grappa bottles lined up behind bars and at restaurants, grappas are actually best stored in a cool, dark place.
 Out of light and heat, they can last several years, though they will lose some of their fragrance as they age.

 Traditionally, Grappa is served (either at room temperature or chilled) in small glasses and served after the meal, as the Italians believe that it aids digestion.
 Correctly, Grappa should be swirled gently in the glass and then brought to your nose, before tasting.
 It is then tasted in small sips.
-In Italy, Grappa is also added to espresso to make a "Café Corretto," a popular after-dinner concoction.
+In Italy, Grappa is also added to espresso to make a "Caffè Corretto," a popular after-dinner concoction.
 In the United States, you'll find Grappa at higher-end Italian restaurants and retailers.
 If you've never tried Grappa, you're in for a treat.
 It's a fiery, but tasty beverage, just the thing for a cold winter's night.

 By Sandy Mitchell